2020 Prophetic words for South Africa’s media & arts covering YouTubers, attacks on artists, a Nobel Literature award and more.

-In 2020, two media streams will become more prevalent, with one pushing propaganda and another trying to publish the truth, but they will face much persecution.
+In 2020, two media streams will become more prevalent, one pushing propaganda and another trying to publish the truth, but they will face much persecution.
 We must pray for them that God will give them the courage to continue exposing the works of darkness.

-The demise in the magazine trade caused magazines to migrate to digital resources, but this is no longer working either; to distribute their material, they will put their magazines on Face book and Instagram.
+The demise in the magazine trade caused magazines to migrate to digital resources, but this is no longer working either; to distribute their material, they will put their magazines on Facebook and Instagram.
 Much of the material is life-changing.
 The stories need to be heard because they help people understand their situation by hearing someone else’s stories (like group therapy digitally).

-More authors will be positive about publishing.
+More authors will be optimistic about publishing.
 Many unwritten books in draft form have not been published.
 Piles are lying on editors’ desks.
-God is going to give them a unique idea on how to manage these unpublished works.
+God will give them a unique idea on how to manage these unpublished works.
 Books will be sold on a flash stick that can be plugged into a computer and read.
 It will be easy to get hold of these books because authors are desperate to get their stories read.
 Their calling is to write the stories.
 Some have dreamt the stories.
 Some love to put things down into words; words are what they work with, and words need to go out into the nation to bring about the changes we need.
 The preaching, the church, and the economy use words.
-The authors of the stories will bring about a huge change.
+The authors of the stories will bring about a considerable change.

 The Lord is igniting a passion for writing family-based books to teach children different things from a very young age, with pictures and drawings and arty little things that draw their attention while giving them a life lesson or a God lesson in between.

-Very young people in their teenage years are using that platform to start their businesses writing books for children and writing books for each other, expressing the flavour of their era and their environment.
+Very young people in their teenage years are using that platform to start their businesses, writing books for children and writing books for each other, expressing the flavour of their era and their environment.

 There is a rap artist from the coloured community who is very successful and who gives funny political and social commentary.
-He has a great following among the youth.
+He has a significant following among the youth.
 He will change the way the youth in South Africa think about their country.